- Ph.D. in Educational Leadership, Miami University

 - B.S. in English and Philosophy, Vanderbilt University

-Dr. Kimberly Kappler Hewitt taught in Atlanta, Georgia, where she was selected as a Georgia Honor Teacher.
-She served as a principal for six years and district administrator for seven years in the areas of curriculum and instruction; professional development; data and accountability; new teacher induction and mentoring; and gifted services.
+Prior to entering academia, Dr. Hewitt taught in Atlanta, Georgia, where she was selected as a Georgia Honor Teacher.
+She served as a principal in Ohio for six years and district administrator for seven years in the areas of curriculum and instruction; professional development; data and accountability; new teacher induction and mentoring; and gifted services.
 She was President of OhioASCD in 2010-2011 and a 2010 ASCD Emerging Leader.
 Dr. Hewitt teaches instructional leadership, data use, qualitative methods, and statistics and basic quantitative methods.
 Dr. Hewitt’s research focuses on instructional leadership, particularly the ethical and efficacious use of educational data and sustaining educational reform.

 Scholarly & Professional Keywords: